 Applications needs to be made in one session as there is no save and return option so employers should ensure they have all of the necessary information before they start to make a claim.
 There is guidance under the flexible extension to the scheme about errors made when claiming, which includes notifying HMRC if there has been an overpayment so that a reduction can be made in a subsequent claim amount.

 After following the steps to make a claim online, employers should ensure they take a note of their claim reference number (as there won’t be a confirmation email).
 Employers should inform furloughed employees that you have made a claim but make clear to them that they do not need to take any action; they will receive their pay as normal.

 Step by step guidance on making a claim can be found on the government website.

-Employers are advised by the government to claim in advance of an imminent payroll or at the point when they run their payroll.
+Employers can claim in anticipation of an imminent payroll or at the point when they run their payroll or after payroll.
 Employers cannot make more than one claim during a claim period; you need to claim for all employees in each period at one time as it is not possible to make changes to a claim.
-Under the flexible scheme from 1 July employers can continue to make claims in anticipation of an imminent payroll run, at the point payroll is run or after payroll has been run.

 HMRC will retain the right to retrospectively investigate and audit employers’ claims.